corpus-christi/corpus-christi/doc/sdm.md

 are the top-level modules implemented in CC.
 As of this writing, they are (with code names):

-1. `lead` - Administration of the entire CC suite
-1. `gather` - Home Church management and tracking
+1. `groups` - Home Church management and tracking
-1. `teach` - Teaching ministry management
+1. `courses` - Teaching ministry management
-1. `serve` - Tracking for various ministries
+1. `events` - Event planning and registration
-1. `plan` - Planning and calendaring
+1. `calendar` - Planning and calendaring

 ### Functions